BartaLazar/MASSISTANT/README.md

 ## What is MASSISTANT?

-MASSISTANT is a tool for predicting de novo SELFIES representation of a molecule from its EI mass spectra.
+MASSISTANT is a tool for predicting de novo SELFIES representation of a molecule from its EI mass spectrum.
 Developed by Lazar Barta at Envalior Materials as part of a master internship at Maastricht University.

 **Disclaimer**: The models were trained on the commercial NIST EI mass spectra dataset and is not provided.
 You can find an example of the required format in the `Dataset` folder.